Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Real holomorphic sections via real projective structures

-Due to the $SU(1,1)$-symmetry the section is $\tau$-real and extends holomorphically to $\lambda=\infty.$ The image of the section is contained in the smooth part of the Deligne-Hitchin moduli space. \begin{Def} A section of the form \eqref{eq:graftingsection} for an oper $\nabla$ with real monodromy is called grafting section.
-It is called the uniformization section if it is given by the uniformization oper $\nabla^{Fuchs}.$ \end{Def} \begin{The} A grafting section is a $\tau$-real negative holomorphic section.
+for all $\lambda\in\C^*.$ This shows that the holomorphic section is $\tau$-real over $\C^*.$ As the section extends holomorphically to $\lambda=0,$ it follows from $\tau$-reality that the section also extends holomorphically to $\lambda=\infty.$ \end{proof} Note that image of the section constructed in Lemma \ref{prorealsec} is contained in the smooth part of the Deligne-Hitchin moduli space. \begin{definition} A section of the form \eqref{eq:graftingsection} for an oper $\nabla$ with real monodromy is called grafting section.
+It is called the uniformization section if it is given by the uniformization oper $\nabla^{Fuchs}.$ \end{definition} \begin{theorem} A grafting section is a $\tau$-real negative holomorphic section.
 It is admissible if and only if it is the uniformization section.
-Sections corresponding to different grafting data $\mathcal C$ and $\tilde{\mathcal C}$ are different. \end{The} \begin{proof} We have already seen that a grafting section $s$ is $\tau$-real.
+Sections corresponding to different grafting data $\mathcal C$ and $\tilde{\mathcal C}$ are different. \end{theorem} \begin{proof} We have already seen in Lemma \ref{prorealsec} that a grafting section $s$ is $\tau$-real.
 Due to the $\SU(1,1)$-structure there exists a $\lambda$-independent $\SL(2,\C)$-gauge transformation $h$ such that